Back to all blog posts

 The issues caused by our food and urban growth systems are vast and complex.
 Therefore, an equally complex solution is needed.

-And none of this can happen without passionate folks advocating for change, such as our clients who choose us and other responsible partners to take them on a journey towards mindful relandscaping of our urban environments.
+And none of this can happen without passionate folks advocating for change, such as our clients who choose us and other responsible partners to take them on a journey toward mindful relandscaping of our urban environments.
+It’s about inspiring the next generation to take action and live in a more healthy environment.

 WHAT ROLE CAN URBAN BEEKEEPING PLAY IN SAVING POLLINATORS?

 Saving the bees is no simple task.
-Our planet’s food systems and natural ecosystems are becoming increasingly, often problematically, intertwined.
+Our planet’s food systems and natural ecosystems are becoming increasingly important, often problematically intertwined.
 At the same time, people living in cities are more disconnected than ever from nature and the places our food comes from.
-We need to rebuild that relationship and installing a honey bee hive is a great way to start.
+We need to rebuild that relationship, and installing a honey bee hive is a great way to start.

 Beyond pollinating the city’s diverse flora, we would argue that the most important role urban honey bee hives play is that of an ambassador for change.
 One single honey bee hive atop an urban building can reach hundreds of people.
 Education and outreach to your tenants can lead to positive action both locally and globally, and can increase awareness of projects that more directly preserve pollinator populations.